bpmolinari/nina/content/family/ohare/_index.md

 In February 1858 he
 [travels to Melbourne](PatrickCommonsMelbourne.pdf)
 on the steamship *Royal Shepherd*.
+Scroll down to the second page.

 The following is probably him.